TheOld/vscode-fluent-ui/README.md

 > Note: I don't use breadcrumbs and minimap, so changes for these are minimal, if any.

+> Note again: This was only tested on Windows 10 (so far)

 > Also note: I haven't tested this extensively with that many syntax themes but most should work
 > fine with just a few issues here and there.